mattallty/Caporal.js/docs/README.md

 <!-- @include-start DEPENDENTS.md -->

-More than **366** packages are using Caporal for their CLI, among which:
+More than **365** packages are using Caporal for their CLI, among which:

 - [es-check](https://www.npmjs.com/package/es-check): Checks the EcamScript version of .js glob against a specified version of EcamScript with a shell command.
-- [typed-locale-keys](https://www.npmjs.com/package/typed-locale-keys): generates and manages locale keys.
 - [eslint-generate-todo](https://www.npmjs.com/package/eslint-generate-todo): Tool for generating eslint todo files.
 - [balanceofsatoshis](https://www.npmjs.com/package/balanceofsatoshis): Lightning balance CLI.
-- [@modyo/cli](https://www.npmjs.com/package/@modyo/cli): Modyo Command Line Interface.
+- [icon-font-buildr](https://www.npmjs.com/package/icon-font-buildr): Build custom icon fonts, it supports remote and local icons sources.
+- [node-appletv-x](https://www.npmjs.com/package/node-appletv-x): A Node.js library for communicating with an Apple TV.
 - [handel](https://www.npmjs.com/package/handel): Orchestrates your AWS deployments so you don't have to.
-- [node-appletv-x](https://www.npmjs.com/package/node-appletv-x): A Node.js library for communicating with an Apple TV.
 - [mume-cli](https://www.npmjs.com/package/mume-cli): markdown toolkit powered by mume.
-- [project-snippets](https://www.npmjs.com/package/project-snippets): Keep code snippets directly in your project repository and let anyone create files easily and quickly.
-- [icon-font-buildr](https://www.npmjs.com/package/icon-font-buildr): Build custom icon fonts, it supports remote and local icons sources.
 - [@fabiospampinato/bump](https://www.npmjs.com/package/@fabiospampinato/bump): Bump updates the project's version, updates/creates the changelog, makes the bump commit, tags the bump commit and makes the release to GitHub.
 Opinionated but configurable.
+- [project-snippets](https://www.npmjs.com/package/project-snippets): Keep code snippets directly in your project repository and let anyone create files easily and quickly.
+- [pacco](https://www.npmjs.com/package/pacco): A bundler for modular and extensible web projects.
 - [node-appletv](https://www.npmjs.com/package/node-appletv): A Node.js library for communicating with an Apple TV.
+- [@gltf-transform/cli](https://www.npmjs.com/package/@gltf-transform/cli): CLI interface to glTF Transform.

 <!-- @include-end -->